 The phrase body of work refers to the production of a single artist, writer, or composer.
 So does corpus (Latin for body) and oeuvre (French for work).
 Such terms become literal through the artist’s depiction of the body itself.
-Made over the past 50 years, the works of art in this installation reimagine the human form as a site of fantasy, fear, and travail.
+This permanent collection installation focuses on works of art made over the past 50 years that reimagine the human form as a site of fantasy, fear, and travail.
 As the critic Britt Julious reminds us, “Art is as much about labor as it is about interpretation.”

 Taken together, these paintings and sculptures suggest just how much contemporary artists continue to grapple with the many different ways that the body has figured in the history of art and broader historical narratives.
 Bob Thompson’s majestic